CDL-Dryad/vagrant-dryad/README.md

 Within the virtual machine, the __ubuntu__ user owns the code and installed directory.

-On first login, a script will finish installing and initializing Rails and the dashv2 system.
+On first login, a script will finish installing and initializing Rails and the Dryad system.
 To run the rails server, use the alias `rails_start`.

 To shut down the virtual machine, use